-Most people don’t realize how important their driver’s license is until they are at risk of losing their driving privileges or have run into some other kind of issue with their license.
+Many people don’t fully appreciate how important their driver’s license is to them until they are at risk of losing their driving privileges or have run into some other kind of issue with their license.
 If you’ve run into a driver’s license problem, you probably already know that fixing the problem is not usually easy.

 DRIVER’S LICENSE FAQs